bleyerj/dolfinx_materials/demos/multimaterials/multimaterials.md

 material2 = JAXMaterial(behavior)
 ```

 As a result, we define two different `QuadratureMap` defined on both subdomains.
 Note that the registered gradients involve the two different displacements `u1` and `u2` respectively.
+We simply need to pay attention to the names used by both implementations for gradients, fluxes and state variables.
 Note that when assembling mixed forms it is more convenient that integration measures are defined on the similar parent domain (the full mesh) and to pass the entity maps when compiling the forms.
 We thus redefine the `qmap` measures metadata accordingly.
 Finally, we define the contributions of both subdomains to the total residual form.

 ```{code-cell} ipython3
 deg_quad = 1